michal-pikusa/deep-authorship-attribution/README.md

-# deepNeuralText
+# deep authorship attribution

-A multi-class text classification based on a deep recurrent neural network (RNN) with Long Short Term Memory (LSTM) units.
+A multi-class text classification based on a deep recurrent neural network (RNN) with convolutional units.

 Features:
 - The network includes an embedding layer, so the input is first transformed into padded sequences of fixed length.
-- PoS-tagging is also included to improve classification, but is not essential for the network to run.
+- PoS-tagging and additional feature engineering is also included to improve classification, but is not essential for the network to run.

 Performance:
 - 89% accuracy on an example corpus from Kaggle Spooky Author Identification challenge (https://www.kaggle.com/c/spooky-author-identification)

-Version: 0.2
+Version: 0.3

 Author: Michal Pikusa (pikusa.michal@gmail.com)